Deliverance (collection): Analysis

 McQueen described how he had expressed his thoughts about fashion and celebrity with Elson's pair of silver sequined dresses.
 He felt the first version exemplified a kind of "untouchable Hollywood glamour" that he found "alienating", whereas he found the second dress "beautiful in a different and more authentic way" because the damage made it more relatable and approachable for most people.
 Chloe Fox felt that in saying this, McQueen was "deliberately choosing to ignore the irony" of his own success: his skull scarf had become a trendy best-seller, and celebrities were regularly photographed wearing his designs.
 She quotes McQueen as being dismissive of the collection's inspiration: "Someone else's idea.
 [They Shoot Horses director] Sydney Pollack done that; I didn't do that.
 I just filled it up with clothes."
 Fox thought McQueen's "stubborn otherness" was a rejection of "the fruits of his own labour" that contributed to his later negativity about the industry.

 Several commentators identified an underlying theme of the macabre in Deliverance.
 Hal Rubenstein cited it as an example of how McQueen found beauty in unlikely and macabre places.
 Henrique Grimaldi Figueredo felt the collection showed how McQueen connected "beauty rituals and death".
 For him, the notion that the performance was a dance to exhaustion and collapse indicated themes of sadism and fetishisation of death, but also "Dionysian ecstasy in the face of an imminent disappearance".
 He compared the collection to a "danse macabre", an allegorical motif of skeletons dancing, reminding the viewer that death comes to all equally in the end.
 Textile curators Clarissa M. Esguerra and Michaela Hansen analysed several elements as memento mori.
-A capelet made from black feathers may have been a reference to ravens as a symbol of death, which they thought added an "ominous element" to the otherwise glamourous first phase.
+A capelet made from black feathers may have been a reference to ravens as a symbol of death, which they thought added an "ominous element" to the otherwise glamorous first phase.
 Some sandal straps were made to look like they were made from wristwatches; the use of timepieces "acknowledged the passage of time" toward death.
 Finally, they referred to Elson's collapse as a "danse macabre" providing a "provocative critique of the fashion industry".

 McQueen worked with photographer Nick Knight to create an editorial photoshoot using looks from the collection called "Blade of Light" for Numéro.
 It reminded fashion theorist Alastair O'Neill of work by eighteenth-century Japanese artist Hokusai.
 O'Neill felt the editorial echoed the "circularity of the race", the film, and the fashion show, representing fashion as equally "decorative as it is destructive."

 Esguerra and Hansen identified the patchwork construction of the day suits and chiffon dresses as examples of McQueen's significant technical skills.
-They felt that McQueen had tailored these item to the body "with both technical and visual finesse".
+They felt that McQueen had tailored these items to the body "with both technical and visual finesse".